-Homelessness is a priority for both local governments and they have developed a partnership strategy to address the issue by utilizing data-driven analysis that will result in solutions to reduce homelessness in the community.
+Both the City and County local governments partnered to address homelessness.
+Through an interlocal agreement, the local government will utilize data-driven analysis that will result in solutions to reduce homelessness in the community.

 PR-05 Lead & Responsible Agencies - 91.200(b)